myeongsuseong/myeongsuseong.github.io/_pages/about.md

 Latest events and news
 ======
+* Dr. Seong gave an invited talk about near-infrared spectroscopy for biomedical applications at Intelligent Robot OptoMechatronics Laboratory, Department of Robotics and Mechatronics Engineering, Daegu Gyeongbuk Institute of Science and Technology, Korea, on August 4, 2026.

 * A research article manuscript titled "Restoration of out-of-focus region for photoacoustic endoscopic imaging enabled by convolutional neural networks" that Dr. Seong participated as a co-corresponding author has been accepted by Physica Scripta on May 8, 2026.

 * Jiachen's review manuscript entitled "Burn depth assessment by photoacoustic imaging: A review" has been accepted for publication by Methods on April 29, 2026.
 Congratulations Jiachen!